The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 You guys remember this?

-Why in the hell is slavery the first thing that goes to your Mind when you're speaking about a master bedroom in real estate.
+Why in the hell is slavery the first thing that goes to your mind when you're speaking about a master bedroom in real estate?

 See, this is the problem that I'm having.

-Anytime you hear a specific buzzword, like this is like on the level almost of MK Ultra to the point where when you hear a word or you hear a ding or you hear something, you automatically go, oh my God, racism, racism, I can't be racist.
+Like this is like on the level almost of MK Ultra to the point where when you hear a word or you hear a ding or you hear something, you automatically like, oh my God, racism, racism.

 That is psychotic.